Important PPP forgiveness update as of August 2021

 The question that most business owners are asking right now with this new COVID-19 financial assistance: how can these loans be forgiven?

 It’s understandable that you wouldn’t want to go into debt during this time, especially with the uncertainty of the future as the pandemic progresses.
-Fortunately, since the intent of this bill is to save American jobs and businesses, there’s a huge motivation built into the provisions of the loan program for businesses: If you keep (or re-hire to meet) your pre-COVID-19 levels of employment and compensation and spend the funds on approved expenses, your PPP loan will be forgiven, meaning you don’t have to pay it back…ever!
+Fortunately, since the intent of this bill is to save American jobs and businesses, there’s a huge motivation built into the provisions of the loan program for businesses: If you maintain levels of employment and compensation (SEE BELOW FOR IMPORTANT EXCEPTIONS FOR 2021) and spend the funds on approved expenses, your PPP loan will be forgiven, meaning you don’t have to pay it back…ever!

-There are two important conditions for PPP loans to be forgiven:
+There are two important conditions for PPP loans to be fully forgiven:

-- Proceeds of the loan must be used to cover payroll costs, mortgage interest, rent, and utilities over the next 8 weeks after the loan funding has been received.
+- Proceeds of the loan must be used to cover payroll costs, mortgage interest, rent, and utilities over the next 8-24 weeks after the loan funding has been received (note: the covered period has been extended to up to 24 weeks for loans made after June 5, 2020.
+Borrowers with loans issued prior to that date will have the option to extend their covered period to 24 weeks or maintain it at the previous 8-weeks.)

-- Employee headcount and compensation levels must be maintained.*
+- Employee headcount and compensation levels must be maintained (see below for exceptions)

-This means that the majority of your loan must be used to keep your staff employed if you want your loan to be forgiven.
-Ideally, this loan forgiveness plan will help keep unemployment rates down, and help individuals keep their jobs and support their families.
+This means that the majority of your loan must be used to keep your staff employed if you want your loan to be fully forgiven.
+Initially, this loan forgiveness plan was designed to help keep unemployment rates down, and help individuals keep their jobs and support their families.

 Also note that the interest that accrues (at an amazingly low 1% rate, but still…) is NOT forgivable.